AbigailDawson/knownative/README.md

 Your `.env` file will need the following variables:

-- `DATABASE_URL` contains the connection string for MongoDB.
+- `MONGODB_URI` contains the connection string for MongoDB.
 [Learn how to connect](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string).
 - `GOOGLE_TRANSLATE_API_KEY` contains the API key for sentence translations.
 [Get a key](https://cloud.google.com/translate/docs/setup).

 #### 4. Build & run the client